pgm-2425-itexploration/syllabus/tutorials/front-end/nuxt.md

 3. If you write Vue components in their respective directories, you can **use them without having to import them**, due to tree-shaking.

 What else is good to know about Nuxt?
 The framework uses the **server engine Nitro**.
 This is useful because in production this engine builds the output in 1 directory and the application minimized.
 A Nuxt application **can also be deployed to a Node server**, rendered to be hosted in static environments or deployed to serverless and edge providers.
 Finally, you can extend Nuxt with custom features and integrations with **third-party services**.

+## What are the pros?
+1. Nuxt provides an out-of-the-box solution for **server-side rendering (SSR) and static site generation (SSG)**.
+2. SSR and SSG **improve SEO** by ensuring that search engine crawlers can easily index content, especially important for dynamic content.
+3. **File-based routing** eliminates the need for manual route configuration.
+Each .vue file in the pages directory automatically becomes a route.
+4. Nuxt has an **active community and detailed documentation**, making it easier to learn and troubleshoot.
+5. Offers robust **support for TypeScript and the Vue 3 Composition API**, making it future-ready and developer-friendly.

+## What are the cons?
+1. While Nuxt simplifies SSR, its **additional abstractions and configuration options can be overwhelming** for developers new to SSR or Vue.
+2. For smaller or purely client-side projects, **the SSR/SSG capabilities can introduce unnecessary complexity** and overhead.
+3. The framework's conventions can **sometimes feel restrictive**, especially for developers looking for a fully custom setup.
+4. For large applications, **static site generation can result in long build times**, especially if there are numerous pages or complex data-fetching requirements.
+5. Errors in SSR can be **harder to debug** compared to client-side rendering, as they occur on the server side and often require more specialized knowledge.

 ## Make your own quote generator